ohasis/cse15l-lab-reports/Lab Report 3.md

 ```

 This command returns the result of searching for files within `./technical` that end with `.TXT`.
 Regardless of whether or not
 `.TXT` is capitalized in their names, they are returned, which is why so many file paths are listed in the output.
+This is useful because
+some files may have slightly different capitalization formatting, but the user may still wish to perform
+the same operation on all of them nevertheless.

 **b.
 Example Two**